 How To Avoid Being Condescending At Work: 7 Essential Tips

-Worthy of a second look.
+It’s worthy of a second look.

-Although the days of being condescending at work should be long gone — and hopefully soon — watching your behavior is still just as important.
-It’s a movable feast at times: But behaving in a condescending way should never happen, full stop.
+Although the days of being condescending at work should be long gone—and hopefully soon—watching your behavior is still just as important.
+It’s a movable feast at times, but behaving in a condescending way should never happen, full stop.

 The secret?